 2020, a year of reading - Tech leadership, software architecture, mathematical thinking, algorithms and XP

-Last updated Oct 23, 2021 Published Feb 11, 2021
+Last updated May 5, 2024 Published Feb 11, 2021

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-2020 was a mixed year for reading, in my list I had technical subjects, productivity, algorithms, software architecture, programming methodologies, microservices and leadership.
-In total I read 1k pages across the listed subjects.
+2020 was a mixed year for reading, in my list, I had technical subjects, productivity, algorithms, software architecture, programming methodologies, microservices and leadership.
+In total, I read 1k pages across the listed subjects.

 Books read in 2020

-Disclaimer: The order I list the books here does not represent the order I read them, instead I combined them into sections that relates closer subjects.
+This section provides my thoughts on each of them, my personal opinions and the book I enjoyed the most [1].
+Disclaimer: The order I list the books here does not represent the order I read them, instead I combined them into sections that relate to closer subjects.

 Software architecture patterns